-• By dropping levels of Calcium dissolved in the H2O using Muriatic Acid,
+Dropping levels of Calcium dissolved in the pool H2O using Muriatic Acid creates softer looking & feeling H2O

-• Take Calcium out of the solution by Raising pH & Alkalinity to 10 pH in warm temps.
+- Take Calcium out of the solution by Raising pH to 10 along with Alkalinity in warm temps.

 The terrible things that you read on the internet about how Hard or Soft water can ruin your swimming pool, all can be controlled by adjusting pH & Alkalinity.
 You can get that Satiny look and feel without taking your water out of your pool or your wallet out of your pocket.
 But Sorry guys, you got to know how it works, first.